An animal bite is a wound caused by the teeth of an animal. The injury can damage skin, nerves, bone, muscle, blood vessels, or joints.

-- Pus oozing from the wound
+- Pus or clear discharge from the wound

 Copyright © Nucleus Medical Media, Inc.